georgem00re/k8s-wiki-docusaurus/docusaurus/docs/kubernetes/pods/index.md

-# Kubernetes Pods
+# Pods

 ## What is a Pod?

 The **pod** is the smallest deployable unit in [Kubernetes](../what-is-kubernetes).
-It is an [object](../objects) that represents a logical grouping of one or more related containers that share the same network and storage resources.
+It is a [native object](../native-objects) that represents a logical grouping of one or more related containers that share the same network and storage resources.
-You can think of a pod as a small, self-contained computing environment in which one or more closely related containers are executed together.
+You can think of a pod as a small, self-contained computing environment in which one or more closely-related containers are executed together.

 ## Amazon ECS Tasks